Rethinking On-policy Optimization for Query Augmentation: Comparison

+To reduce the possibility that SPQE performance is driven solely by access to proprietary LLMs, we additionally evaluate SPQE with strong open-weight instruction models (Qwen3-32B-Instruct and GPT-OSS-120B).
+As shown in~\cref{tab:spqe-open-models-summary}, these open-weight models achieve performance that is generally comparable to GPT-4o-mini across evidence-seeking, ad hoc, and tool retrieval settings (full per-dataset results in Appendix~\cref{asec:prompting-results-different-llms}).
+Notably, SPQE with an open-weight 32B model can be served on a single A100 40GB GPU (e.g., using vLLM).

-\textbf{Implementation Details.} We use the original codebase from~\citet{jiang2025deepretrievalhackingrealsearch} and made several modifications to improve training throughput.
-Our retrieval environment is based on Pyserini~\cite{lin2021pyserini} and Faiss~\cite{johnson2019faiss}.
-We use veRL 0.1~\cite{sheng2025hybridflow} as the RL framework and PPO~\cite{schulman2017proximal} as the specific on-policy RL algorithm.
-We did not include group-based on-policy RL algorithms such as GRPO~\cite{shao2024deepseekmath,guo2025deepseekr1}, as we note a major bottleneck of our RL formulation lies in the agent-environment interaction part\,---\,in our case the retrieval step.
-Using group-based algorithm increases the retrieval calls by the factor of group size, significantly slowing down the overall optimization process.
-We leave the investigation of other on-policy algorithms to future work.
+\paragraph{Implementation Details.} We use the original codebase from~\citet{jiang2025deepretrievalhackingrealsearch} and made several modifications to improve training throughput.
+Our retrieval environment is based on Pyserini~\citep{lin2021pyserini} and Faiss~\citep{johnson2019faiss}.
+We use veRL 0.1~\citep{sheng2025hybridflow} as the RL framework and PPO~\citep{schulman2017proximal} as the specific on-policy RL algorithm, matching DeepRetrieval's PPO-based training setup.
+We did not include group-based on-policy RL algorithms such as GRPO~\citep{shao2024deepseekmath,guo2025deepseekr1}; while such alternatives may yield similar performance in single-turn retrieval environments with verifiable rewards, we do not evaluate them here and leave a systematic comparison of on-policy algorithms to future work.
 Without otherwise specified, we use learning rate 1e-6, global train batch size 128, actor and critic mini batch size 32, rollout temperature 0.6.
 All experiments are performed on 8x or 16x Nvidia A100 GPUs, each with 40GB VRAM.